 Sample Course Offerings - 19th Century

-ENGL 470: Topics in Romanticism: Polite Satanism and Enthusiastic Devilry- Dr. Jack Cragwall
+ENGL 470: Topics in Romanticism - Dr. Jack Cragwall

-ENGL 475: Topics in Victorian: G. Eliot, T. Hardy and Their Successors- Dr. Peter Shillingsburg
+ENGL 475: Topics in Victorian Literature: Reception Then and Now - Dr. Peter Shillingsburg

 ENGL 493: American Realism - Dr. Jack Kerkering

-This course examines both the theory and practice of literary Realism as it is manifested in the criticism and fiction of a variety of writers including William Dean Howells, Mark Twain, George Washington Cable, Henry James, Stephen Crane, Ellen Glasgow, Edith Wharton, Theodore Dreiser, Willa Cather, and Frank Norris.
-Special emphasis will be placed on the manner in which literary Realists define their work as against competing modes of writing (for example sentimentalism, regionalism, naturalism, and modernism) and by association with contemporary forms of labor (including wage labor and market speculation).
+This course examines both the theory and practice of literary Realism as it is manifested in the criticism and fiction of a variety of writers from the period of 1875-1915.
+Special emphasis will be placed on the manner in which literary Realists defined their work by distinction to competing modes of writing (for example sentimentalism, regionalism, and naturalism) and by association with contemporary forms of labor (including wage labor and market speculation).
 In addition to primary literary and theoretical sources, students will read secondary critical accounts of particular works and current critical assessments of Realism as a cultural and ideological practice.